abenevaut/laravel-opcache-clear/README.md

 ```bash
 php artisan opcache:clear
 ```
 All done!
-Your OpCache is resetted!
+Your OPcache is resetted!

 ### Suggestion